wdufrin/Agentspace_Manager/README.md

 -   **Manage Agents**: List, create, update, delete, enable/disable, and chat with agents.
 -   **Manage Authorizations**: List, create, update, and delete OAuth client authorizations.
 -   **Manage Reasoning Engines**: List engines, view agent dependencies, and delete unused engines.
+-   **Explore Data Stores**: List data stores within a collection, view their details, and inspect individual documents and their content.
+-   **Model Armor Log Viewer**: Fetch and inspect safety policy violation logs from Cloud Logging.
+-   **Comprehensive Backup & Restore**: Backup and restore agents, assistants, data stores, authorizations, and entire Discovery Engine configurations.
+-   **Guided Setup & API Validation**: An initial setup screen that validates if all required GCP APIs are enabled for your project and provides a one-click solution to enable any that are missing.

+### Beta Features

+-   **Architecture Visualizer**: Scans your project to discover all Gemini Enterprise resources and renders an interactive, top-down graph of their relationships and dependencies.
+-   **Chat**: A dedicated, full-page interface for chatting with any of your registered agents.
--   **Agent Builder**: A powerful UI to construct and configure ADK-based agents from scratch.
+-   **Agent Builder**: A powerful UI to construct ADK-based agents from scratch.
 It automatically generates the necessary Python code (`agent.py`), environment (`.env`), and dependency (`requirements.txt`) files.
 Features include:
     -   A tool builder for easily adding Vertex AI Search tools.
     -   Options to download the complete agent code as a `.zip` file.
     -   An integrated uploader to stage agent files (`agent.pkl` and `requirements.txt`) directly to a GCS bucket.
     -   A deployment wizard to deploy the staged agent to a new or existing Reasoning Engine.
--   **Explore Data Stores**: List data stores within a collection, view their details, and inspect individual documents and their content.
+-   **A2A Function Builder**: A tool to generate the source code (`main.py`, `Dockerfile`, `requirements.txt`) for a secure, serverless A2A (Agent-to-Agent) function on Cloud Run.
+-   **Agent Registration**: A guided UI to register a deployed A2A function with a Gemini Enterprise Engine, making it discoverable as a tool.
+-   **A2A Tester**: A simple utility to test the discovery endpoint (`agent.json`) of a deployed A2A function.
 -   **Explore MCP Servers**: Scan for Cloud Run services in a specified region.
 Identifies potential MCP servers if a service's labels contain "MCP".
-Provides a detailed view of each service's configuration, including container images and environment variables.
+Provides a detailed view of each service's configuration.
--   **Model Armor Log Viewer**: Fetch and inspect safety policy violation logs from Cloud Logging, showing the verdict, reason, triggered filter, and source assistant for each event.
--   **Comprehensive Backup & Restore**: Backup and restore agents, assistants, data stores, authorizations, and entire Discovery Engine configurations.
--   **Dynamic Configuration**: Automatically resolves Project IDs to Project Numbers and populates dropdowns for collections, apps, and assistants.

 ## Prerequisites